Antique Sextant.co.uk

 Welcome to the Antique Sextant website.

-Sextant's, Octant's, Quintant's, Ship and Yacht Compass, Ship's logs, Station pointers, Pelorus, Chart instruments etc. We carry a large selection of top quality antique marine navigational instruments.
+We also carry a large selection of top quality antique marine navigational instruments: Sextant's, Octant's, Quintant's, Ship and Yacht Compass, Ship's logs, Station pointers, Pelorus, Chart instruments etc.

 The antique-sextant.co.uk website is part of Clipper Maritime Antiques and we have been trading for over 30 years and offer a personalised service.
 But don't just take our word for it, you can read our customer reviews and frequently asked quastions here.